aorozco280/poc-data-pipelines-gcp/README.md

 # SQL ETL Challenge - Aldo Orozco

-> Proof of concept of a SQL ETL system, corresponding to the Toptal challenge.
+> Proof of concept of a SQL ETL system

 ## Table of Content